guardianproject-ops/terraform-aws-rds-multiple-dbs/README.md

-This is a terraform module that creates an RDS instance and then creates databases and users inside it.
+This is a terraform module that creates a Postgresql RDS instance and then creates databases and users inside it.